Peas

 32. King Tut “Blue Ornamental” – So here was a new experience, as I have never grown “flowering” OR “blue flowered” peas before!
 Shared with me by a great Pea variety grower, Louise, from Quebec.
 A slow grower.
 Grew eventually to 3 ft.
 Leaves were very slim/slender, neither like garden peas OR flowering peas!
 Had a “ferny” overall appearance to the plants.
 Flr’s were pristine sky blue and generally smaller than most others by about 20%.
 Smallish 2″ pods bearing 3-4 seeds per.
 Seeds are rare…triangular shaped with the deepest dark sage green ever seen, as are its stems!
 Additional info: I’m going to say, these are in fact maybe NOT an edible type but “just for its flowers… Sweet Pea” type, more for show, as it was pointed out to me!
 So you check it out further.

-33. King Tut “Purple Podded” – Reputation says these might have their origins from Pharaoh Tutankhamen’s tomb!
+33. King Tut “Purple Podded” – Back for 2025!
+Reputation says these might have their origins from Pharaoh Tutankhamen’s tomb!
 Myth or historical promotion in the seed world???
 My sources are saying that this var. came from the Zapotec peoples of Oaxaca, Mexico.
 Vines are robust climbers, growing from 6 to 8 feet tall!
 Fragrant flowers are pink & red/purple!
 Purple pods ( easy to find…) look like huge (3″ x 3/4″) flat snow type peas.
 With only 2 exceptions: offer a waxy lining and strings like regular garden peas, when more mature!
 Pods have 6 to 8 seeds within.
 The first “colored” variety to arrive.
 Large blocky, excellent “soup” pea with a delightful, light olive brown and orange tones.
 Extremely heavy and long season producer.
-60-70 days Limited Pkt…$3.50
+60-70 days Pkt…$3.50

 34. Knight – strong & vigorous, this one is well named.
 Producing outstanding large pods filled with 9-10 bright green peas on productive vines.
 Plants, none-the-less, are compact and trellising is not required!
 Sow outdoors as soon as the soil can be worked for earliest peas yet.

-35. Large Manitoba – Originated right here in great old Manitoba, Canada!
+35. Large Manitoba – Back for 2025!
+Originated right here in great old Manitoba, Canada!
 What an unusual outstanding pea!
 This one is more dwarf than Tom Thumb…a mere 9” tall, but the leaves and the pods of the plants are gigantic (4″ x 1″) compared to its height!
 A variety which has the largest pods of any bush pea grown in Saskatchewan , with 8-9 seeds per pod.
 Flowers are white and large.
 Leaves are also large, having rippled edges, unlike any others.
 Could very-well make a fine potted pea plant, as the prairie winds would cause it no fear!
 Dry pea seeds are large, wrinkled and green.
 Season for this one is much later (considering its size) than for all others.
 Grow it fairly out in the open or in a raised bed, as it needs a lot of moving air around it due to its lowness to the ground, where all the moisture is!
 A definite early dwarf bush variety.
 Rare.
-Limited Pkt…$3.50
+Pkt…$3.50

 36. Little Marvel – (aka Improved American Wonder) Introduced by Sutton & Sons of Reading, England in 1900 and the first of its kind sold in the US through J. J. H. Gregory in 1908.
 Vigorous, dwarf, bushy plants are very productive.
 This variety fast became a household vegetable staple.
 Another excellent shelling pea with heavy yields and fine flavor.
 A great heirloom.
 60 days to shell.